[?] Subscribe To This Site

 Each female lays around 100 eggs per nest six times during the nesting season between April and September.

-In Malaysia, Green turtles are found mainly at Turtle Island in Sabah, Pulau Satang in Sarawak, Pulau Redang in Terengganu, Tioman Island and Chendor Beach in Pahang.
+In Malaysia, they are found mainly at Turtle Island in Sabah, Pulau Satang in Sarawak, Pulau Redang in Terengganu, Tioman Island and Chendor Beach in Pahang.

 Hawksbill Turtle (Eretmochelys imbricata)